afrianluthfan/Identify/README.md

 # IdentiFy - Your Spotify Music Identifier

 ## THIS PROJECT NOT YET REVIEWED TO GET EXTENSION REQUESTS BY SPOTIFY,

-So logging in via deployment link not work, if you want to open this project, consider clone to your machine instead.
+So logging in via deployment link won't work, if you want to open and run this project, consider clone to your machine instead.

 ## Project Description